ordina-jworks/ordina-jworks.github.io/_posts/2021-05-27-Chatbot-Immo.md

 # Conclusion

-First off all, I want to thank Ordina for the chance that they have given me to do this internship.
+First of all, I want to thank Ordina for the chance that they have given me to do this internship.
 Also a special thanks to all three of my mentors: Frederick Bousson, Jasper Rosiers and Hans Vanbellingen!
-They always provided me with feedback when I finished a part off the solution and would always make time to help me with my questions or to explain things that weren’t clear.
+They always provided me with feedback when I finished a part of the solution and would always make time to help me with my questions or to explain things that weren’t clear.

 It really was an educational internship, where I’ve learned a lot!
 * I learned more about how to properly develop a Spring Boot application